workadventure/workadventure/docs/developer/map-scripting/references/api-camera.md

 Setting `width` and `height` will adjust zoom.
 Set `lock` to true to lock camera in this position.
 Set `smooth` to true for smooth transition.
-Set `duration` to number for smooth transition.
+Set `duration` to number in millisecond for smooth transition.

 ### Listen to camera updates